Claken/Piscine_Flutter/mobileModule03/Module03/README.md

-# !!!
-README IN PROGRESS !!!

 # The Weather App Project

 This project consists of a weather app that provides the user informations on today's weather as well as that of the next seven days.

-You can your current location with the geolocation button, or search for a city with the search bar :
+You can search for your current location with the geolocation button, or search for a city with the search bar :

 ![daaaam](https://github.com/user-attachments/assets/5e3c2b79-dc58-4c2d-b688-a63b528bd146)